Traditional Education vs Modern Education in 2025

 - Modern education highlights intellectual reasoning.
 It encourages learners to better evaluate, analyze, and integrate insight.

-- It incorporates up-to-date knowledge in areas such as technology, digital literacy, and interdisciplinary studies, making it more responsive to the needs of today’s workforce.
+- It incorporates up-to-date knowledge in areas such as technology, digital literacy, and interdisciplinary studies, making it more responsive to today’s workforce's needs.

 Drawbacks